 It’s also now a lot easier to get to Central Vietnam.
 You can fly direct from Hong Kong to Da Nang with Dragonair.
 After a 30-minute cab ride from Da Nang airport to Hoi An, I braced myself for the loud music, busy streets and never-ending stream of motorbikes that Vietnam usually offers… but instead was pleasantly surprised to find the town a lot more laidback than the big cities of Hanoi and Saigon.

-I rented a bicycle and wandered around the charming old town – a delightful 18th century seaport that is now a UNESCO World Heritage Site.
+I rented a bicycle and wandered around the charming old town – a delightful 18th-century seaport that is now a UNESCO World Heritage Site.
 The old town is a fascinating blend of temples, pagodas, community houses, shrines, clan houses and shops; you will find a plethora of quaint stores, lantern-decorated restaurants and tailor shops along the main streets, which makes for a very charming feel.

 What to see:

 The history of Hoi An old town spans over 2,200 years and during that time, Hoi An grew into one of Vietnam’s busiest international seaports.
-Back in those days, the Japanese and Chinese came each spring, later joined by the Dutch, Portuguese, English and French – and this mélange of cultures meeting in one tiny port has had a real effect upon the local architecture and culture.
+Back in those days, the Japanese and Chinese came each spring, later joined by the Dutch, Portuguese, English and French – and this mélange of cultures meeting in one tiny port has had a real effect on the local architecture and culture.

 One of its most visited sites is the 400-year old Japanese Covered Bridge, a beautiful example of Japanese architecture from the 17th century.
 Well-preserved traditional merchant houses such as Duc An and Tan Ky are also open for viewing.